How-to Guide - Configuring Promotions

 - Estate Manager configuration

-- Enactor configuration concepts: Locations, POS Terminals, Products
+- Enactor configuration concepts, including Locations, POS Terminals, Products

 - Data broadcasting